OpenKIM Special-Purpose Test Drivers and Verification Checks

 • A subclass is associated with a single Simulator as specified by the simulator-name key in the kimspec.edn file of the Test/VC.

-3. A TD may support Standard Models was well as multiple subclasses of Special-Purpose SMs.
+3. A TD may support Standard Models as well as multiple subclasses of Special-Purpose SMs.
 However each Test associated with the TD is limited to either Standard Models or a single subclass.
 (This is done to keep the parameter files associated with an individual Test from becoming unwieldy due to the need to support the requirements of different types of models.)
 For example if the TD supports both Standard Models and a subclass requiring charges, then the TD would need to have separate Tests for these cases.
 The Test parameter file would contain information identifying it, for example a key set to either standard or charge, where for charge the parameter file would include additional charge information not provided by the KIM API PM standard.

 4. It is possible for an SM to be a Standard Model and/or belong to more than one subclass.
 This means that an SM could be run by more than one Test associated with a TD.
 For example, a Standard SM may also use charges if provided as noted in item 1b.
 When run by a Standard Test/VC such a model would use default values for charges, but with a Special-Purpose Test/VC it would initialize the charges to provided values.
 This could lead to some confusion, but it also provides valuable information on the predictions of the SM under different modes of operation.
 Thus there can be multiple results for a single model (and species) for the same TD.